elamuhombe/gomycode-algorithms-checkpoint/README.md

 ### Summary
 1. Input: Read a sentence.
 2. Length Count: Iterate through each character in the sentence to find the length of the sentence.
-3. Sentence Modification: If necessary, replace the full stop with a blank space and remove leading and trailing whitespaces.
+3. Sentence Modification: replaces the full stop with a blank space and removes leading and trailing whitespaces.
 4. Word Count: Split the sentence into an array of words and iterate through each word, incrementing the word count.
 5. Vowel Count: For each non-empty word, iterate through each character to count vowels and increment the vowel count.
 6. Output: Display the length of the sentence, the number of words, and the number of vowels.